discopop-project/discopop/README.md

 * identifies parallel patterns which can be used to parallelize a code region,
 * and finally suggests corresponding OpenMP parallelization constructs and clauses to programmers.

+A more comprehensive overview of DiscoPop can be found on our [project website] (https:\\www.discopop-project.org)

 DiscoPoP is built on top of LLVM.
 Therefore, DiscoPoP can perform the above-mentioned steps on any source code which can be transferred into the LLVM IR.

 ## Getting started
 ### Pre-requisites